MartinOber16/MartinOber16/README.md

 ## About me

-Hi!
-I'm Martin, a passionate Full Stack developer with a main focus on JavaScript frameworks, especially React JS and Node JS.
-I graduated as a Systems Graduate from the University of Morón and I live in Buenos Aires, Argentina.
+Hi, I'm Martín, a Software Engineer and Full Stack developer with main focus on JavaScript frameworks, specially React JS and Node JS.
+I graduated as a Systems Engineer at the University of Morón and I live in Buenos Aires, Argentina.

-Currently, I have the privilege of working as a Software Engineer at Santander Tecnología, where I have the opportunity to apply my skills and knowledge in the development of innovative and scalable solutions.
-My passion for technology drives me to constantly look for new ways to improve and optimize the products and services I develop.
+Currently, I have the privilege of working as a Software Engineer at Santander Tecnología, where I have the opportunity to apply my skills and knowledge in the development of solutions and processes in the Normativos area.
+My passion for technology drives me to constantly look for new ways to improve and optimize the processes and services I work on.

 I am passionate about working in collaborative teams and facing challenges that allow me to grow both professionally and personally.
-In addition, I am committed to continuous learning and exploring new technologies that allow me to stay on top of the latest trends in the world of software development.
+In addition, I am committed to continuous learning and exploring new technologies that allow me to stay abreast of the latest trends in the world of software development.

 ## Experience and tools